jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 We will get into this tool in the next section.

 > *Orace Enterprise Manager 11g* uses TLS 1.0 and 1.1. which are disabled by default in web browsers nowadays.
 You will have to find out how to enable them in the browser you select.
+In Mozilla Firefox last versions you can learn how to do it [here](https://support.mozilla.org/en-US/questions/1101896).

 ### After the installation